 Can You Use DoNotPay to Solve Other Issues?

 Yes, you can, and you should—DoNotPay will be more than happy to give you a hand in other problematic situations.
-Whether you need us to help you sue someone in small claims court or you’re looking for assistance in paying massive bills, we’ve got you covered.
+Whether you need us to help you send demand letters or you’re looking for assistance in paying massive bills, we’ve got you covered.

-All you need to do is open our app on the web browser.
+All you need to do is open our app on the .
 After you log in, you can choose from the following services:

 - Managing issues related to credit cards